Senior General Manager

 - Hotel Finance Decision Making, Cornell School of Hotel Administration, Ithaca, New York

 A hunger for travel, exploration and discovery has led Edward Linsley all over the world.
 Now it is leading him from one end of a six-kilometre (3.7 mile) long island to the other, with his energies and expertise focused on providing a carefree and luxurious stay for Four Seasons guests in between.
-“This is the place for people who really want to detach from the world and experience paradise and world-class adventure on their own terms,” says Linsley of the Indian Ocean getaway he oversees as General Manager of Four Seasons Resort Seychelles at Desroches Island.
+“This is the place for people who really want to detach from the world and experience paradise and world-class adventure on their own terms,” says Linsley of two Indian Ocean getaways he oversees as Senior General Manager of Four Seasons Resort Seychelles and Four Seasons Resort Seychelles at Desroches Island.
 “For seasoned travellers or those just getting their feet wet, it’s a vacation that they won’t find anywhere else.”

-If there is anyone who can relate to someone who would choose a getaway on Desroches Island, it’s Linsley.
+If there is anyone who can relate to someone who would choose a getaway on a tropical island, it’s Linsley.
 Widely and passionately travelled, he has experienced the world through his work and on his own, visiting all seven continents over the years including Antarctica aboard the MS National Geographic Explorer in 2016.

 Linsley was initially inspired to join the hospitality industry by his parents, particularly his father who managed a restaurant in Philadelphia.
 “Both of my parents loved to cook, and our dining table became a place to discover the world through food,” he remembers.
 “At that time, we weren’t able to travel much, but every night they’d whip up a dish from a different culture.
 I learned about those cultures by eating them, and I suppose it left me hungry for more.”
 He adds with a laugh: “I’ll still travel anywhere for food and great coffee.”